A Generalized Semi-Analytic Model for Magnetar-Driven Supernovae: Discussion and Summary

 Although the magnetar-driven supernova model is versatile enough to fit light curves of many different supernovae, the best way to determine whether a magnetar is really the power source is to compare the nebular spectra, polarization, and non-thermal emission from the supernovae with different models.
 Within the magnetar model, this emission is form the PWN or its interaction with the supernova ejecta.
-If the ejecta is optically thin, the synchrotron and inverse Compton emission from the PWN can leak through and be detected \citep{Kotera2013, Metzger2014, Murase2015, Omand2018}, while if the ejecta is optically thick, these photons will be absorbed and change temperature and electronic state of the ejecta, both giving detectable signals \citep{Chevalier1992, Omand2019, Omand2023}.
+If the ejecta is optically thin, the synchrotron and inverse Compton emission from the PWN can leak through and be detected \citep{Kotera2013, Metzger2014, Murase2015, Omand2018}, while if the ejecta is optically thick, these photons will be absorbed and change the temperature and electronic state of the ejecta, both giving detectable signals \citep{Chevalier1992, Omand2019, Omand2023}.
 However, interaction with circumstellar material can also produce non-thermal emission, polarization, and spectra with high ionization lines, therefore detailed modeling is necessary to make any strong conclusions.

 In this work, we present a more flexible, inference-capable, publicly available model for the light curves of magnetar-driven supernovae.
+This model can be applied to any transient where the dominant power sources are either a magnetar or $^{56}$Ni, as long as that energy release is roughly spherically symmetric.
 The main changes from previous models are the coupling of the magnetar energy injection to the kinetic energy of the supernova and the addition of the magnetar braking index as a free parameter, allowing the exploration of non-vacuum-dipole spin down.
 We show that the model can reproduce the basic properties on several phenomenologically different supernovae, and also fit four different types of supernovae, retrieving parameters consistent with works using separate models.
 This model will allow us to explore the full diversity of these supernovae, better characterize these supernovae from just their light curves, and make better predictions future multiwavelength emission to better test the magnetar-driven scenario.